 Overall, the goal is to form a network of professionals in order to educate the general public about how to prevent drownings.
 This is all done through The Kels Group’s official website and the podcast “Drowning Warrior Weekly Spotlight.”
 In each episode of the podcast, they shine a light on a warrior on the front lines of drowning prevention and water safety.
 You can learn more at this link.

-As we often say at Life Saver Pool Fence, drowning is preventable.
+As we often say at Life Saver Pool Fence and the Child Safety Source podcast, drowning is preventable.
 We support the mission of Richard and all the Drowning Warriors.

 Thank you for taking the time to speak with Eric, Richard.

 For safety fans on the go, we also offer audio-only versions of these interviews.
 As you can see, keeping up with the show is easy.
 Here are three ways to listen to Child Safety Source while you’re on the move!

 Below is a Direct Transcript of the Child Safety Resource Interview with Richard Kauffman from June 15th: